dynamicexpresso/DynamicExpresso/README.md

 - Expressions can be written using a subset of C# syntax (see Syntax section for more information)
 - Support for variables and parameters
-- Can generate .NET delegate from expressions
+- Can generate delegates or lambda expression
 - Full suite of unit tests
 - Good performance compared to other similar projects
 - Partial support for generic, params array and extension methods